 Damask is a reversible fabric most often used for linens, drapery, and upholstery; however, it can also be used for clothing such as jackets and formal wear.
 Damask designs are so beautiful that you can find the patterns replicated in wallpaper and do-it-yourself craft stencils.

 How to Wash Damask Table Linens

 As with any fabric, the care depends upon the fiber content.
 Some damask fabric can be successfully washed while others (silk fibers) may need to be dry cleaned.
 If you are not certain of the fiber content or the item does not have a care label, consult a laundry professional at your local dry cleaning shop before attempting to wash damask at home.

 Most damask table linens are made of linen or cotton fibers and can be washed at home.
 Since much of the beauty comes from the long floating fibers, these fabrics should be hand washed or washed using a washer's delicate cycle with cool water and a mild detergent.
 If using the delicate cycle, place the damask fabric in a mesh laundry bag to prevent the possibility of snags.

-Avoid harsh detergents and chlorine bleach that can weaken delicate fibers.
+Avoid harsh detergents and chlorine bleach that can weaken delicate fibers to remove stains like punch spills.
 If you have damask fabrics that have yellowed, the safest way to whiten and brighten them is to use an oxygen-based bleach.
-Mix a solution of warm water and the oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names).
+Mix a solution of warm water and the oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach are brand names).
 Follow the package directions as to how much product to use per gallon of water.
 Add the damask and allow it to soak for at least two hours; overnight is best.
 Rinse well and air-dry or tumble on low heat.
 Oxygen bleach is slow-working but very gentle and to safe to use on all types of fibers except silk and wool.